 What does it involve?

-There are many types of massage, including Swedish massage, sports massage, neuromuscular therapy, myotherapy, and others (see our document Acupressure, Shiatsu, and Other Asian Bodywork).
+There are many types of massage, including Swedish massage, sports massage, neuromuscular therapy, myotherapy, and others.
 Swedish massage is one of the most common types of massage used in the United States today, although most massage therapists combine a number of different styles and techniques.

 In all forms of massage, therapists use their hands (and sometimes forearms, elbows, and massage tools) to manipulate the body's soft tissue.
 Massage strokes can vary from light and shallow to firm and deep and from slow steady pressure to quick tapping.
 The type of massage stroke will depend on the health and needs of the individual and the training and style of the massage therapist.
 During active treatment for cancer, special considerations may apply.